-Robert Frank (b.
-1924, Zurich) studied French for a year in 1940 at the Institut Jomini in Payerne, before beginning a series of apprenticeships and employment positions as a photographer’s assistant in Switzerland (1941-44).
+Robert Frank (1924 - 2019) studied French for a year in 1940 at the Institut Jomini in Payerne, before beginning a series of apprenticeships and employment positions as a photographer’s assistant in Switzerland (1941-44).

 In 1959 Frank began making films.
 They are characterized by an improvisational quality that belies their careful planning.
 His 1972 documentary of the Rolling Stones on tour is perhaps Frank’s best-known film.
 When he returned to still photography, his work began to include autobiographical elements and a snapshot aesthetic.
 He also created narratives using text and multiple frames of images whose negatives he deliberately scratched and altered.
 In a career spanning over fifty years, Frank has inflected his perspective on our world-at-large to produce a body of work that defies easy classification beyond its singularly experimental nature.